dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 My fourth thought was of Meryl when we were ten years old.

-I lay there in bed replaying an old memory of her face as she made up a fast lie when I found the clothes dryer in the forest.
+I lay there in bed replaying an old memory of her, in the forest, standing in front of the clothes dryer and lying to my face.

 They all knew.